rhockenbury/homebridge-ecowitt-weather-sensors/README.md

 * Support for most Fine Offset weather station products and sensors
 * Operates locally (LAN) without the need for any cloud services
-* Detection thresholds for most weather sensor devices to drive automations
+* Detection thresholds for data displayed as Motion Sensors (like wind, rain, uv, etc)
 * Customize units, sensor override names, and whether to show or hide a device

 ## Requirements